 5. MYOB Business (built-in): Best for MYOB-native businesses

-For businesses already entrenched in the MYOB ecosystem for accounting, using the built-in inventory features is a logical first step.
-It eliminates the need for data migration and third-party syncing errors.
+For businesses already entrenched in the MYOB ecosystem, using the built-in inventory features is a logical first step.
+MYOB also supports integrations with ecommerce platforms such as Shopify through extensions, helping align online sales with accounting data.

 Key Features: